openstreams/wflow/doc/wflow_emwaq.rst

 -  Name: name of the flux.
 This field is not used by the python script of the module but is defined for user information.
 For a coupling with D-Emission, this field is used to create the parameters name of the hydrology file.
 An “f” will be added at the beginning of the name if the flux unit is in fraction.
 -  From: simplified identifier for the compartment or boundary where the flow comes from, usually a few letters.
 The user can choose any name but IDs must be consistent with the ones in the compartments.csv and boundaries.csv files.
 -  To: simplified identifier for the compartment or boundary where the flow goes to, usually a few letters.
 The user can choose any name but IDs must be consistent with the ones in the compartments.csv and boundaries.csv files.
 -  wflowVar: wflow_sbm variable representing the flux (as in Figure 3).
 If the flux is not defined in wflow_sbm, for example flux between the Sewage compartment and Surface Water in an emission model, the keyword ZeroMap can be used.
+Several wflow variables can be summed up to create one WAQ flux using '+' symbol between variables.
 -  mapstack: name of the PCRaster or NetCDF mapstack (storage of the output variables).
 Mapstack are defined in the wflow_sbm ini file by the user.
 Note that the maximum allowed number of characters is eight.
 If the flux is not defined in wflow_sbm, for example flux between the Sewage compartment and Surface Water in an emission model, the keyword ZeroMap can be used.
+Several wflow mapstacks can be summed up to create one WAQ flux using '+' symbol between mapstacks.
 -  Unit: unit of the flux, usually either mm or m3/s for wflow fluxes.
-If the flux is in mm, the script will convert it into m3/s which is the standard for D-WAQ or D-Emission.
+If the flux is in mm, the script will convert it into m3/s which is the standard for Delwaq or D-Emission.
 -  EmPointerHyd: specificity of the emission model.
 In the coupling between wflow and D-Emission, both the pointer file between each segment and actual fluxes data (hydrology.bin file) are saved.
-While the two files are consistent in D-WAQ, this is not the case for D-Emission where some fluxes may only be present in the pointer but not the hydrology file and vice-versa.
+While the two files are consistent in Delwaq, this is not the case for D-Emission where some fluxes may only be present in the pointer but not the hydrology file and vice-versa.
 To take that into account the following keywords are used: P for a flux only present in the pointer file, H for a flux only present in the hydrology file and PH for a flux present in both.
 Note: D-Emission also needs an additional flow recorded in the hydrology file which is the “TotalFlow” that sums up some of wflow\_sbm fluxes to the surface water.
 If a wflow flux is needed for the calculation of the “TotalFlow”, the keywords T, PT, HT or PHT are used depending if the flow is also needed for the pointer and/or hydrology file.
 -  EmFraction: for emission modelling some fluxes units have to be converted to fraction of the volume of the compartment from which they come from.
 For those fluxes the keyword 1 is used, else 0.

-Table 3: Example of the fluxes.csv file for a D-WAQ fraction model
+Table 3: Example of the fluxes.csv file for a Delwaq fraction model

 .. figure:: _images/fluxcsv.png
     :width: 640px